Industrial park: Benchmarking

+Benchmarking helps to rank industrial parks based on various criteria, including performance, investment, environmental protection, social responsibility, and governance (ESG).

 For the manufacturing companies located in industrial parks, the performance of industrial park operators is important, as the costs for infrastructure and services charged by the industrial park operator is a serious factor for the competitiveness of the manufacturing companies.

 Criticism

 Different industrial parks fulfill these criteria to differing degrees.
 Many small communities have established industrial parks with only access to a nearby highway, and with only the basic utilities and roadways.
 Public transportation options may be limited or non-existent.

 Industrial parks in developing countries such as Pakistan face a myriad of additional difficulties.
 This includes the availability of a skilled workforce and the clustering together of radically different industrial sectors (pharmaceuticals and heavy engineering, for example), which often leads to unfavorable outcomes for quality centered industries.

 Variations

 An industrial park specializing in biotechnology is called a biotechnology industrial park.
 It may also be known as a bio-industrial park or eco-industrial cluster.

 Flatted factories exist in cities like Singapore and Hong Kong, where land is scarce.
 These are typically similar to flats, but house individual industries instead.
 Flatted factories have cargo lifts and roads that serve each level, providing access to each factory lot.